 Residents need a voice they can trust, who understands the area, its people, and its history.
-That same voice needs to be active and local within the community, where decisions aren’t made by remote entities for subject matter.
+That same voice needs to be active locally, where decisions aren’t made by remote entities for subject matter.

-And so, the Navarro County Gazette was created, a locally owned and operated site for the community and those who would like to know more about our community.
+And so, the Navarro County Gazette was created.
+Founded in 2020, the Gazette is a locally owned and operated site for the community and those who would like to know more about our area.

 The Gazette writes about the elements that make up Corsicana and its outlying areas, with a primary focus on the positive aspects, but as need requires, we will give the necessary attention to addressing more challenging and difficult elements of the public in an open minded manner.
 We will explore each topic with honesty, legitimacy, equality, and transparency.
 If a story misses the intended mark, we will update with the necessary information once verified.